-Together for 20 years, they have two children, Claire and Finlay, and are active members of the close-knit Harris community.
+Together for 21 years, they have two children, Claire age 9 and Finlay age 6, and are active members of the close-knit Harris community.

-Kath is a director with the Harris Voluntary Service and runs the local Rionnagan Oga charity.
-Ali was a manager in the fish farming industry and has been a volunteer Coastguard for the last 12 years.
+Kath is a director with the Harris Voluntary Service and helps to run the local Rionnagan Oga charity.
+Ali is a Health Manager working for a local salmon farming company and has been a volunteer Coastguard for the last 13 years.

 They now love to share the best of their wonderful Outer Hebridean homeland with visitors, revealing the stories and special spaces and places that only those born and brought up in the Isle of Harris will know.

 The Island of Harris & Lewis is a unique place, a wild and elemental island on the edge of north-west Scotland, exposed to the Atlantic and full of wonderful beaches, high mountains and moor.

 Here in this remote corner of Europe you will find the best of the natural world and a community full of Outer Hebridean culture, crofting, Gaelic language, music and song.

 History and old stories are to be discovered around every bend and there is great food and drink to be enjoyed too as this beautiful and ancient land is explored.